lkiesow/leihs-wiki/Roles.md

 # Admin

-TODO: this information is missing information and has become to some extend incorrect

 Admins take decisions that affect the entire system, but they don't take part in lending or inventory management.
 This is instead delegated to specialized managers.
-Admins can:
+Since version 5 the previous admin admin role hase been split into _leihs-Admins_ and _System-Admins_.
+This separation is an ongoing process and will be further refined in the future.

+## Leihs-Admins

 * Create and edit users.
+* Create and edit groups.
+* Associate users to groups.
+* Associate users (or groups) to `authentication_systems`.
 * Create and edit inventory pools.
 * Assign inventory managers to inventory pools.
 * Change an inventory pool's settings.
 * Create procurement admin users
 * Change system-wide settings.

+## System-Admins

+* Manage `authentication_systems`.
-* Perform database checks and maintenance.
+* Perform database management tasks such as clean-up.

-Note that an admin can additionally also be inventory or lending manager in case your staff shares both roles.
-Once the admin has created at least 1 procurement admin, he looses the access to the procurement module.

 # Inventory manager